Charles VI of France: English invasion and death

 Charles VI's reign was marked by the continuing conflict with the English, known as the Hundred Years' War.
-An early attempt at peace occurred in 1396 when his daughter, the almost seven-year-old Isabella of Valois, married the 29-year-old Richard II of England.
-By 1415, however, the feud between the French royal family and the House of Burgundy led to chaos and anarchy throughout France, a situation that Henry V of England was eager to take advantage of.
-Henry led an invasion that culminated in the defeat of the French army at the Battle of Agincourt in October.
+An early attempt at peace occurred in 1396 when his daughter, the almost seven-year-old Isabella of Valois, married the 29-year-old king Richard II of England.
+By 1415, however, the feud between the French royal family and its cadet branch of Burgundy led to chaos and anarchy throughout France, a situation that King Henry V of England was eager to take advantage of.
+Henry led an invasion that culminated in the defeat of the French army at the Battle of Agincourt on 25 October.

 On 21 May 1420, Henry V and Charles VI signed the Treaty of Troyes, which named Henry as Charles's successor and stipulated that Henry's heirs would succeed him on the throne of France.
 It disinherited the Dauphin Charles, then only aged 17.
 The treaty also betrothed Charles VI's daughter, Catherine of Valois, to Henry.
 Disinheriting the Dauphin in favor of Henry was a blatant act against the interests of the French aristocracy, supported by the Duke of Burgundy.
 The Dauphin, who had declared himself regent for his father when the Duke of Burgundy invaded Paris and captured the king, had established a court at Bourges.
 By 1421, it was implied in Burgundian propaganda that the young Charles was illegitimate.

 In the same time (1421), emperor Sigismund appointed a prominent nobleman Louis II of Chalon-Arlay as the imperial vicar of the Kingdom of Burgundy (Arles), in hope to restore some imperial authority over the region, including Dauphiné, Viennois and Provence, thus trying to suppress French interests and rising ambitions of powerful Burgundian duke Philip the Good, but the attempt failed.